 In accordance with the Pinellas Community Foundation Trust Agreement, the Foundation assesses an annual administrative fee which is set by the Board of Governors.
-This administrative fee was 0.55% and 0.55% for 2022 and 2021, respectively, of the fair market value of assets under management.
+This administrative fee for 2023 and 2022 was 0.55% of the fair market value of assets under management.
 The administrative fee covers a portion of the costs incurred for the management of the Foundation.
-Administrative fees amounted to \$676,468 and \$660,477 for the years ended December 31, 2022 and 2021, respectively.
+Administrative fees amounted to \$615,476 and \$676,468 for the years ended December 31, 2023 and 2022, respectively.
 The fees are paid out of the ordinary income and principal of investments to the Foundation's operating funds and are used to support the management of the Foundation.